systematic-magic/AgingPubMed/editorials_html.rst

 3.1.
 Check that all author names in author list are separated by commas (,).
 No other separators allowed.

 3.2.
+Check that author’s name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.).

+3.3.
 Check that there is no period (or any other punctuation mark) after the last author name.

 .. image:: /_static/html_author_list_separ.png
    :alt: Author list separators
    :scale: 99%

-3.3.
+3.4.
 Check the format of the author name.

 Allowed formats: